 The Partial Wind-Down resulted in a simplified structure of the LBT estate.
-This simplified structure provides the Liquidators a good position to assess and pursue a final wind-down of LBT.
-At present, due to the complexity of a full final wind-down , the Liquidators do not foresee that the final wind-down will commence earlier than in the course of 2023.
+This simplified structure provides the Liquidators with a good position to assess and pursue a final wind-down of LBT.
+LBT continues to consider - also taking into account market conditions - all options, such as to either continue with the distributions on the Substitute Notes or to pursue a final wind down.
+At present, the Liquidators do not foresee that a final wind-down will commence earlier than in the course of 2024.